 Minimum you need to do

-You’ve also made a record of the diversity of people you’ve tested with and the outcomes, in your progress reports.
+made a record of your testing results in your progress reports.